Sakshi9977/Revenue-Data-Analytics-Project/README.md

 ---

 ## Project Type
- Data Analysis and Dashboarding connecting with MySQL
+ Data Analysis and Dashboard connecting with MySQL

 This project involves data exploration, transformation, database integration, and dashboard creation using the following tools:
 - Python (Pandas): For data cleaning and transformation.